Thomas Erdos: GT and Le Mans Part 2

 Erdos was very busy in 2004 driving the MG EX257 in the inaugural Le Mans Endurance Series of 1000 km races together with Newton and Miguel Ramos and also sharing the Saleen with Newton in the FIA GT Championship.
 Both cars were run by RML.
-He finished 5th in LMP1 class of the LMES and 6th in the GT class of the FIA GT Championship.
-For Le Mans he shared the MG with Newton and Nathan Kinch but a good run was ended by engine failure.
+He finished fifth in LMP1 class of the LMES and sixth in the GT class of the FIA GT Championship.
+For Le Mans, he shared the MG with Newton and Nathan Kinch but a good run was ended by engine failure.

-He once again started the 2005 season at the Rolex 24 at Daytona resulting in a best finish of 4th in the DP class and 7th overall.
-At Le Mans he shared the MG with Newton and Warren Hughes this time with Judd V8 power.
+Erdos once again started the 2005 season at the Rolex 24 at Daytona resulting in a best finish of fourth in the DP class and seventh overall.
+At Le Mans, he shared the MG with Newton and Warren Hughes this time with Judd V8 power.
 A disastrous start with the car overheating on lap 1 and visiting the pits to have the cooling system bled and replenished left them last in class.
 However, a remarkable comeback with Hughes and Erdos setting fastest lap times throughout the night resulted in a class win by 4pm on Sunday.
-In the Le Mans Series Erdos looked set to win the P2 class, but, in the last round in Turkey, a startline incident involving Jean-Marc Gounon resulted in the MG making heavy contact with the pitwall.
+In the Le Mans Series, Erdos looked set to win the P2 class, but in the last round in Turkey, a startline incident involving Jean-Marc Gounon resulted in the MG making heavy contact with the pitwall.
 A remarkable feat of pit work by the RML crew saw the car rebuilt in record time.
 They rejoined the race and climbed back up the field to be beaten to the championship by one point.

-For 2006 the MG returned to Le Mans with AER power and this time, class victory was achieved from the front.
-Sharing with Newton and Andy Wallace the Erdos finished 8th overall after an almost trouble free run.
+For 2006, the MG returned to Le Mans with AER power and this time, class victory was achieved from the front.
+Sharing with Newton and Andy Wallace, Erdos finished eighth overall after an almost trouble free run.
 At the final round of the LMS series in Jarama, Spain, Erdos was once again heading for championship victory having dominated the class throughout the season.
 An engine failure minutes before the end of the race meant that, once again, he just missed out on the top prize.

-Le Mans was less kind to him in 2007 when retirement followed an accident in the Porsche Curves whilst Andy Wallace was driving.
+Le Mans was less kind to him in 2007, when retirement followed an accident in the Porsche Curves whilst Andy Wallace was driving.
 However, the LMS series finally came Erdos' way that season with victory in the P2 class.